 Margin Accounts and Prohibited Transactions

-The National Futures Association warns that futures trading is very risky, and there is a large amount of fraud within the industry.
+Futures trading is very risky, and there is a large amount of fraud within the industry.
 If you chose to trade futures, choose a reputable broker and learn as much as you can about the processes and risks associated with speculative trading before you place your first order.
 Never trade with money you can't afford to lose, and beware of any investment advisor offering unrealistic profits or easy money.
 As the saying goes, if it sounds too good to be true, it probably is.

 Nola Moore is a writer and editor based in Los Angeles, Calif.
 She has more than 20 years of experience working in and writing about finance and small business.
 She has a Bachelor of Science in retail merchandising.
 Her clients include The Motley Fool, Proctor and Gamble and NYSE Euronext.